mikeshultz/ledger-eth-lib/README.md

 ### Get Accounts

-Fetch the availible accounts (currently only default).
+Fetch the availible accounts.

     from ledgereth import get_accounts
     accounts = get_accounts()
-    my_account = accounts[0]
+    my_account = accounts[0].address

 ### Create and Sign a Transaction

-Create a transaction object and sign it.
+Create a transaction object and sign it with the default account.

     from ledgereth import create_transaction
     tx = create_transaction(